 Additional features include copy/paste support via the mouse, as described in this discussion thread at Vogons.org, and support for DBCS, used for displaying Chinese, Japanese, and Korean characters.
 (Further details on copy/paste support: right-drag on text in the DOSBox window and release the mouse to copy to the clipboard; right-click in the DOSBox window to paste from the Windows clipboard; you can modify this behavior to use Alt-Right-click, etc., via the dosbox.conf file.)

 DOSBox-SVN-lfn now (8 May 2016) supports parallel-port passthrough; you can print from DOSBox-SVN-lfn to LPT1, and the output will be redirected either to an actual LPT1 if it exists in your system or to any printer that you have designated as LPT1 through the NET USE command in Windows.

 DOSBox-SVN-lfn also supports automatic drive mounting.
 Instead of using the standard DOSBOX MOUNT command, simply type a drive letter and colon (for example, E:), and you will be prompted to mount that drive in DOSBox-SVN-lfn.

-> The changed source files used in this version (based on the current SVN version of DOSBox) may be downloaded from this link.
+Wengier Wu's changed source files used in this version (based on a recent SVN version of DOSBox) may be downloaded from this link.
 If you build DOSBox SVN-lfn under OS X or Linux, it will display the long names of files on the host system and (like ordinary DOSBox) generated arbitrary short names for use in applications that expect short names or as an alternative to long filenames at the command prompt and other applications that use either long or short filenames.

-> Jos Schaars' vDos is an advanced emulator designed for use with DOS application programs, including databases.
+Jos Schaars' vDos is an advanced emulator designed for use with DOS application programs, including databases.
 It is the only DOS emulator that provides file locking and other features that make it possible to use database software without file corruption.